 - a list of individuals or parties consulted in the preparation of the agreement; and

 - the duration of the agreement with start and end dates clearly articulated.

 The selected dates of renewal and cancellation and the duration of agreement should reflect short- and long-term planning and coordination needs of the sponsored program or initiative (e.g., award cycles).

-Agreement benefits associated with the annual conference should be discussed with the STLHE Vice-President (the conference liaison for the Board) prior to proposing them to the sponsor as they may have cost and logistical implications for the Society and/or the conference host.
+Agreement benefits associated with the annual conference should be discussed with the STLHE Vice-Chair (the conference liaison for the Board) prior to proposing them to the sponsor as they may have cost and logistical implications for the Society and/or the conference host.

 An association represents a voluntary on-going relationship between two or more entities for the purpose of reciprocal benefit.
 An example of this type of arrangement is the Society’s affiliation with the Professional and Organizational Development (POD) Network in Higher Education.

 Benefits of an association may include such things as:

 - a reciprocal complimentary membership for the President or Chair of each organization for the duration of his or her term of office and the agreement, inclusive of all benefits of an individual membership;

 - a reciprocal complimentary or discounted registration for the President, Chair or designate of each organization at their respective annual conference;